-SELECT AND POST THE COURSE
+SELECT AND POST THE COURSE AND STARTING SEQUENCE

 Select the PHRF course from the AHYC marks chart based on wind direction and strength.
 For the PHRF race, use the J/24 marks (JA...JH) if necessary to facilitate an upwind start.
 Races should always be started upwind.
 If you are running a Wednesday night race, use the predetermined courses from Attachment "A" for both J/24 and PHRF in the sailing instructions.
 If there is to be a "B" division start, post a separate, shorter course for them so they are not out all night.
 Tie the course board on the starboard lifelines and mark the appropriate courses on the board.
 Post the J/24 course as communicated by the J/24 Fleet Captain.
+For Wednesday night races, post the Starting Sequence based on the number of Series Entries, and the number of yachts racing that night.
+If a division has no participants that night, do not post that division in the start sequence.